Health Hazards, Prevention, and Solutions

 - Toxic materials such as lead, asbestos, and chemical pesticides can harm human health in a variety of ways.
 For instance, lead poisoning in children causes reduced IQ and attention span, hyperactivity, impaired growth, reading and learning disabilities, hearing loss, insomnia, and a range of other health, intellectual, and behavioral problems.

-Please refer to the links to the right for more detailed information concerning some of the major housing-related health hazards, conditions that may result from exposure to them, and ways to avoid these hazards.
+Refer to the topics below for more detailed information concerning some of the major housing-related health hazards, conditions that may result from exposure to them, and ways to avoid these hazards.

 The ideal way to maintain healthy homes and properties is to practice primary prevention (addressing these hazards before they become dangerous problems) using a holistic approach (tackling many hazards at once).
 With this in mind, NCHH has included two pages in this section — Moisture and Ventilation and Indoor Air Quality — to discuss techniques that can help minimize threats from multiple hazards.